 Pick up the first heart and say the number, then turn the card over.

-Count out one or more small hearts to place on the outlined space(s) on the back of the card.
+Count the small hearts as they are placed on the outlined space(s) on the back of the card.

 Game 3.
 All in a Row